paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-019-chapter-19.md

 (3) the $5,000,000 limitation in sections 1901(a)(2) and 3305(a)(2) of this title and [section 2304(g)(1)(B) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304/g/1/B&num=0&edition=prelim) is deemed to be $10,000,000.

-**(c) Authority To Treat Property or Service as Commercial Item.—**
+**(c) Authority To Treat Property or Service as Commercial Product or Commercial Service.—**

-(1) **In general.—** — The head of an executive agency carrying out a procurement of property or a service to which this section applies under subsection (a)(2) may treat the property or service as a commercial item for the purpose of carrying out the procurement.
+(1) **In general.—** — The head of an executive agency carrying out a procurement of property or a service to which this section applies under subsection (a)(2) may treat the property or service as a commercial product or a commercial service for the purpose of carrying out the procurement.

-(2) **Certain contracts not exempt from standards or requirements.—** — A contract in an amount of more than $15,000,000 that is awarded on a sole source basis for an item or service treated as a commercial item under paragraph (1) is not exempt from—
+(2) **Certain contracts not exempt from standards or requirements.—** — A contract in an amount of more than $15,000,000 that is awarded on a sole source basis for a product or service treated as a commercial product or a commercial service under paragraph (1) is not exempt from—

   (A) cost accounting standards prescribed under [section 1502 of this title](./chapter-015-chapter-15.md#section-1502); or

   (B) cost or pricing data requirements (commonly referred to as truth in negotiating) under chapter 35 of this title and [section 2306a of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306a&num=0&edition=prelim).

 ### Statutory Notes

-#### Amendment of Subsection (c)
-Pub.
-L. 115–232, div.
-A, title VIII, § 836(b)(5), (h), Aug.
-13, 2018, 132 Stat.
-1861, 1874, provided that, effective Jan.
-1, 2020, subject to a savings provision, subsection (c) of this section is amended as follows:

-(1) in the heading, by striking “Commercial Item” and inserting “Commercial Product or Commercial Service”;

-(2) in paragraph (1), by striking “as a commercial item” and inserting “as a commercial product or a commercial service”; and

-(3) in paragraph (2), by striking “for an item or service treated as a commercial item” and inserting “for a product or service treated as a commercial product or a commercial service”.

-See 2018 Amendment notes below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |